 Check Ubuntu Version in the Terminal with lsb_release

-For most interactive Ubuntu sessions, lsb_release -a is the cleanest command to check Ubuntu version because it prints the release and codename in one readable block.
+For most interactive Ubuntu sessions, the main Ubuntu version command is lsb_release -a.
+It prints the release number and codename in one readable block.

 lsb_release -a